firebase/firebaseui-web/README.md

         'queryParameterForWidgetMode': 'mode',
         // Query parameter name for sign in success url.
         'queryParameterForSignInSuccessUrl': 'signInSuccessUrl',
+        // Will use popup for IDP Providers sign-in flow instead of the default, redirect.
+        'signInFlow': 'popup',
         'signInSuccessUrl': '<url-to-redirect-to-on-success>',
         'signInOptions': [
           // Leave the lines as is for the providers you want to offer your users.